O'Reilly's World. A brief history and the parallels between COL and BUF

 “I feel throughout the year I’ve lost the love of the game multiple times and just need to get back to it because it’s eating myself up and eats the other guys up, too.
 It’s eating us up, it’s tough.”

 A pretty dramatic and forthright way of putting it, no doubt, and one would be hard pressed not to think that other Sabres players felt the same way.

 The flack O'Reilly got for the "lost love" quote has been relentless from the fan base and he had the opportunity to clear things up as he sat down with TSN's Darren Dreger in Denmark during the World Championships.
 Dreger asked O'Reilly, an assistant captain with Team Canada about those remarks and he said, "Everything I said, I was being honest.

 "The love of the game is a staple of our game, that's why we're out there," he continued.
 "Not doing it and getting away from that is a reason why I wasn't successful.

 "When I love the game, no matter who I line up against, I'm going to outplay that guy and at times I lost that."

 The irony in all of this is that O'Reilly has been known in Buffalo for his post-game statements that rarely deviated from canned answers to questions.
-Although the 27 yr. old veteran of nine NHL seasons continued with his often-stated theme of himself not being good enough, saying why his play wasn't good enough, while also stating that an acceptance of losing had crept into the locker room, were bold and rather startling admissions.
+Although the 27 yr. old veteran of nine NHL seasons continued with his often-stated theme of himself not being good enough, saying why his play wasn't good enough, while also stating that an acceptance of losing had crept into the locker room, these revelations were bold and rather startling admissions.